8.11 Child victims of modern slavery and trafficking

 Trafficked children may be used for:

 In order to recruit children, a variety of coercive methods are used such as abduction or kidnapping as well as more subversive ways such as the promise of education, respectable employment or a better life.
-It has been suggested that children have been brought in via internet transactions, foster arrangements and contracts as domestic staff, or been tricked into a bogus marriage for the purpose of forcing them into prostitution.
+It has been suggested that children have been brought in via internet transactions, foster arrangements and contracts as domestic staff, or been tricked into a bogus marriage for the purpose of forcing them into sex working.
 Although there is no evidence of other forms of exploitation such as 'organ donation, or harvesting', all agencies should remain vigilant.

 Many children travel to the UK on false documents.
 The creation of a false identity for a child can give a trafficker direct control over every aspect of the child's life.
 Even before they travel to the UK children may be subject to various forms of abuse and exploitation to ensure that the trafficker's control over the child continues after the child is transferred to someone else's care.